deis/deis/docs/roadmap/roadmap.rst

 Scheduling and Orchestration
 ----------------------------
 Today Deis uses `Fleet`_ for scheduling.
-Unfortunately, Fleet does not support resource-based scheduling which results in poor cluster utilization at scale.
+Unfortunately, Fleet does not support resource-based scheduling, which results in poor cluster utilization at scale.

 Fortunately, Deis is composable and can easily hot-swap orchestration APIs.
-Because the most promising container orchestration solutions are under heavy development, we are currently focused on releasing "technology previews".
+Because the most promising container orchestration solutions are under heavy development, the Deis project is focused on releasing "technology previews".

 These technology previews will help the community try different orchestration solutions easily, report their findings and help guide the future direction of Deis.